0cjs/sedoc/8bit/conn/din.md

 Notes:
 - [Old Hard DIN-8][oh d8] gives many JP pinouts;
-  DIN-5 B/W output has 2=GND 3=CVBS on all models
+  DIN-5 B/W output (at bottom of page) has 2=GND 3=CVBS on all models
 - C8 colors on any breakouts; C5 colours may be used on some DIN-5 breakouts
 - DIN-5 breakout can be used for CMT if remote relay not required.
 - Pin 1 varies widely between machines; take care for +12V!